Māngai Reo Irirangi

 Radio presenters need to have:

-- knowledge of different musical styles and performers
+- knowledge of different musical styles, trends and performers

-- knowledge of issues and subjects of interest to their audience
+- knowledge of current events and subjects of interest to the audience

 - technical skills in order to operate broadcasting equipment.